 A security system must be installed properly in order to provide adequate protection.
 Every installation should be evaluated by a security professional to ensure that all access points and areas are covered.
 Locks and latches on windows and doors must be secure and operate as intended.
-Windows, doors, walls, ceilings and other building materials must be of sufficient strength and construction to provide An evaluation by the fire and/or police department is highly recommended if this service is available.
+Windows, doors, walls, ceilings and other building materials must be of sufficient strength and construction to provide the level of protection expected.
+A reevaluation must be done during and after any construction activity.
+An evaluation by the fire and/or police department is highly recommended if this service is available.

-■ Criminal Knowledge This system contains security features which were known to be effective at the time of manufacture.
+■ Criminal Knowledge

+This system contains security features which were known to be effective at the time of manufacture.
 It is possible for persons with criminal intent to develop techniques which reduce the effectiveness of these features.
 It is important that a security system be reviewed periodically to ensure that its features remain effective and that it be updated or replaced if it is found that it does not provide the protection expected.